MicrosoftDocs/dynamics365smb-docs/business-central/power-bi-faq.md

 |9027|Accountant Role Center|

 > [!TIP]
 > We don't have plans to add it to all list pages at the moment.
-However, you can create a simple page extension that adds the **Power BI Reports** part in a FactBox. <!-- For more information, see [Adding Power BI Report Parts to Pages](/dynamics365/business-central/dev-itpro/developer/devenv-power-bi-report-parts) -->
+However, you can create a simple page extension that adds the **Power BI Reports** part in a FactBox.
+For more information, see [Adding Power BI Report Parts to Pages](/dynamics365/business-central/dev-itpro/developer/devenv-power-bi-report-parts) in the Developer and IT Pro help.

 <!-- 5 -->
 ### Is there any way to filter a dataset from Business Central *before* I pull it into Power BI, instead of applying filters afterwards?